 Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

-Gutfeld, known for his signature sarcasm and contrarian flair, made a comment suggesting that Democrats’ focus on “micro-aggressions and identity politics” was alienating mainstream voters.
-Tarlov, the show’s left-leaning panelist, interjected sharply.
+The segment in question started with a discussion about voter turnout patterns and public trust in the upcoming general election.
+Gutfeld, known for his sharp wit and contrarian takes, made a comment suggesting that the Democratic Party’s focus on “micro-aggressions and identity politics” was alienating mainstream voters.
+Tarlov, the show’s left-leaning panelist, immediately pushed back.

-“You don’t get to dismiss lived experiences as political strategy,” she said, visibly frustrated.
+“You don’t get to dismiss lived experiences as political strategy,” Tarlov said, her frustration evident.

 “Especially not when those ‘micro-aggressions’ are real for millions of Americans.”